Copenhagen interpretation can survive the upgraded Schroedinger's cat Gedankenexperiment: Our result

-In our opinion, however, the contradiction actually comes from the mistake in the above reasoning, not from quantum theory itself.
-There are two different ways to see where the mistake lies.
+In our opinion, however, the above contradiction (i.e., the violation of Assumption (C)) actually comes from the mistaken reasoning in \cite{qi1571}, not from quantum theory itself.
+There are two different ways to see where the mistake lies, depending on which quantum interpretation theory is used.